SATVILab/Comp24TBVaccSexDiff/README.md

 #### GitHub Codespaces

-- Ensure that the GitHub Codespace has access to the following environment variables:
+- Ensure that the GitHub Codespace created using this repo has access to the following environment variables:
   - `GITHUB_USERNAME`: your GitHub user name
   - `GITHUB_PAT`: PAT for GitHub
-  - *If project uses XetHub*:
-    - `XETHUB_USERNAME`: Username for XetHub
-    - `XETHUB_EMAIL`: Email address for XetHub
-    - `XETHUB_PAT`: PAT for XetHub
-- Open GitHub Codespace
+- Open a GitHub Codespace
-- Start `R`, and run `projr_build_dev` in the directory of the repo whose results you wish to reproduce.
+- Start `R`, restore `R` packages and run `projr::projr_build_dev`